What are the “best practices” that I should follow anytime that I post copyrighted materials on UBC’s learning management systems (LMS)?

 - You are also strongly encouraged to use the LMS to distribute and post course materials.
 An LMS has many benefits, but from a copyright perspective, it has the advantage of being password protected and automatically manages student access (i.e. it automatically adds and removes students as they enroll or drop your course).

-- Only post materials if you have the copyright holder’s permission, the materials are in the public domain, or the materials are “short excerpts” (as defined in the Fair Dealing Requirements).
+- Only post materials if you have the copyright holder’s permission, the materials are in the public domain, or the materials are “short excerpts” (for example, not entire books or articles, as set out in more detail in the Fair Dealing Requirements).

 - Credit the author and source of all materials.